Mariners acquire All-Star 2B Adam Frazier from San DiegoSeattle

-The Mariners finally landed Adam Frazier on Saturday, acquiring the All-Star second baseman in a trade with the San Diego Padres.
+The Mariners finally landed Adam Frazier, acquiring the All-Star second baseman in a trade with the San Diego Padres.

 “We thought we were at the goal line to acquire Adam at trade deadline last year,” said Dipoto, Seattle’s president of baseball operations.
 “Obviously we missed out and we stayed in touch with the Padres as we headed into the offseason knowing that they had a pretty robust roster.
 And we just liked the player so we stuck with it.”